JohnnyDevv/Uji-Airline-Passenger-Satisfaction/README.md

 1. Data import from csv file.
 2. Data transformed in Power Query and loaded to data model.
-3. Six many-to-one relationships created to form a start schema.
+3. Six many-to-one relationships created to form a star schema.
 4. Visuals created in report view, enriched with relevant DAX measures.